-The castle in Kłodzko was built on the site of the early medieval hillfort named Kladsko, belonging to the Czech ruler Slavkov.
+The castle in Kłodzko was built on the site of the early medieval hillfort named Kladsko from the tenth century, belonging to the Czech ruler Slavkov.
 It was of key importance in the region of the Kłodzko Valley, as it controlled the passage in the valley of the Nysa river, which ran a trade route leading from southern Europe to Pomerania.
 For this reason, this place has been repeatedly the subject of fights between Czech and Polish rulers.

-Over time, at the foot of the hillfort, on the south and east sides formed two boroughs, the origin of the future town.
+Kłodzko was the seat from which the Kłodzko Land was managed since the eleventh century.
+In 1114, the claimant to the Czech throne, Soběslav, captured the stronghold and set fire to its wooden fortifications, but probably rebuilt it as the Czech ruler in 1129.
+Over time, at the foot of the hillfort, at the end of the 12th century, on the south and east sides formed two boroughs, the origin of the future town.
 At the junction of these settlements there was a marketplace.
 The location of the town connecting the two centers, took place in the first half of the 13th century, probably shortly before 1250.

 Along with the castle, most probably at the end of the 13th century, brick fortifications of the town began to be built, replacing the former earth and wooden fortifications.
 The source mentions confirm their extension in the fifteenth century to the outer, second ring of walls.
 The great defensive values of the castle and the town was confirmed by the unsuccessful attempt of conquer by the Hussites in 1428 and the failed attack of the army of Matthias Corvinus in 1470.